 We’ve optimized Skydio 2’s flight behaviors based on its ability to track a subject accurately.
 Using the Skydio app and a variety of different skills, you can adjust and alter Skydio 2's flight behavior to get the perfect shot.

 Based on which flight mode you’re using, or whether or not Skydio 2 is currently tracking a subject, here are the altitude (height) specifications for Skydio 2:

-(Please note that these values represent the max height from the controlling device, meaning your phone/Controller or Beacon, not the maximum operational altitude)
+These values (when tracking a subject) represent the max height and distance from the subject being tracked, meaning your phone/Controller or Beacon, not the maximum operational altitude.

 Additionally, Skydio 2 has a maximum operational altitude - meaning how far above sea level you are when operating the drone - of 15,000 ft (density altitude above sea level).

 It's always important to follow your local laws when it comes to flying your drone.
 Skydio 2’s height ceilings are compliant with FAA guidelines.
 As a Skydio pilot, you are solely responsible for monitoring and managing your drone's battery life to make sure you have enough flight time left to get back down to the ground safely for landing - check out our safety page for more information and tips.